-- 1. When valuing residential properties on behalf of building societies, banks and other lenders for mortgage purposes, the valuer shall comply with the guidance in this valuation application reproduced in IRL appendix 1, unless otherwise agreed in writing, in advance, with the client. - The RICS Valuation Global Standards 2017 (the 'Red Book') applies to the provision of valuation advice for residential mortgages.
-Specific attention is drawn to the requirements in PS1-Compliance; PS2- Ethics, competency, objectivity and disclosures and VPGA2, Valuation of Interests for Secured Lending. - 3.
-The mortgage valuation guidance may also be relevant to the provision of advice for the following purposes: - · re-inspections; - further advances; - · valuations without internal inspection; and - · retrospective valuations.
+- 1. When valuing residential properties on behalf of building societies, banks and other lenders for mortgage purposes, the valuer shall comply with the specification reproduced in IRL appendix 1, unless otherwise agreed in writing, in advance, with the client. - 2.
+The RICS Valuation Professional Standards (the 'Red Book') applies to the provision of valuation advice for residential mortgages.
+Specific attention is drawn to the requirements in PS 2, ethics, competency, objectivity and disclosures and VPGA 2 Valuation for secured lending. - 3.
+The mortgage valuation specification may also be relevant to the provision of advice for the following purposes: - re-inspections: - further advances: - valuations without internal inspection; and - retrospective valuations.